Alex-G-Strong/Alex-G-Strong.github.io/Index.md

 And there is a lot more difference, but that is basically it.
 Nor am I the person to come up with the idea.
 There is a whole [Website]() devoted to bikepacking.
 So I am not the only person to do this.

 Once I get there, the plan is to ~ride north~, with all the pure vibes that implies.
 After I ~ride north~ I will be ~riding south~.
 I have no route, no plan, very little itinerary, and no real intention to make one.

+I think this may be the magic part of the trip
 ## Yeah, but who is this guy!

 I am Alex Strong.